awsdocs/aws-doc-sdk-examples/CONTRIBUTING.md

 If you discover a potential security issue, please notify AWS Security via our [vulnerability reporting page](http://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public issue on GitHub.

 ### Licensing disclaimer
 See the [LICENSE](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/LICENSE) file for this project's licensing.
-We will ask you to confirm the licensing of your contribution.
-We may ask you to sign a [Contributor License Agreement (CLA)](http://en.wikipedia.org/wiki/Contributor_License_Agreement) for larger changes.
+When forked, remember that under

 ---